box/box-node-sdk/docs/enterprise-events.md

 });

 stream.on('end', function(event) {
-    // Reached the end of the stream
+    // Reached the end of the stream.
 });
 ```